shfshanyue/cls-session/Readme.md

-# A cls session implementation use async_hooks
+# A cls session implementation using async_hooks

 Continuation Local Storage works like thread-local storage in threaded programming.
 This is a implementation of CLS using async_hooks instead of async-listener.